apify/apify-docs/content/academy/apify_platform/deploying.md

 # [](#deploying) Deploying your code to Apify

-This section will discuss how to deploy your existing code to the Apify platform.
+This section will discuss how to use your newfound knowledge of the Apify platform and actors from the [**Getting started**]({{@link apify_platform/getting_started.md}}) section to deploy your existing project's code to the Apify platform as an actor.

+Because actors are basically just chunks of code running in Docker containers, you're able to **_Actorify_** just about anything!

 ## [](#next) Next up